ArtiGaund/studysprout/journal.md

 9) Workspace page

-List will show list of folders inside the workspace
+List will show list of folders and files inside the workspace, and can create folders and files from this workspace page

 6) Storing the data of the file: